greg-raven/Department-21/_posts/2008-11-18-modern-living.md

 2. You have a list of 15 phone numbers to reach your family of three.

-3. You call your son’s beeper to let him know it’s time to eat.
-He emails you back from his bedroom, “What’s for dinner?”
+3. You call your son's beeper to let him know it's time to eat.
+He emails you back from his bedroom, "What's for dinner?"

 4. Your daughter sells Girl Scout Cookies via her web site.

-5. You chat several times a day with a stranger from South Africa, but you haven’t spoken with your next door neighbor yet this year.
+5. You chat several times a day with a stranger from South Africa, but you haven't spoken with your next door neighbor yet this year.

 6. You check the ingredients on a can of chicken noodle soup to see if it contains Echinacea.

-7. You check your blow-dryer to see if it’s Y2K compliant.
+7. You check your blow-dryer to see if it's Y2K compliant.

 8. Your grandmother clogs up your e-mail inbox asking you to send her a JPEG file of your newborn so she can create a screen saver.